ceinfo/BigDataGroupProject/README.md

 # BigData-Project1
 Our project analyzes NYC Crime Data from 2006 - 2015.
 The source code available in this repository provides the following:
-  - Map and Reduce scripts for Hadoop execution
+  * Map and Reduce scripts for Hadoop execution for individual or summary data
-  - Script to execute the map/reduce jobs, consolidate the output, and general environment cleanup
+  * Scripts to execute the individual or summary map/reduce jobs, consolidate the output, and general environment cleanup
-  - Sample output of the datatype, semantic, and validity analysis
+  * Sample outputs of the datatype, semantic, and validity analysis